Daniel-Popov10/Guess-A-Number-Game/README.md

 # Guess-A-Number-Game

-"Guess a Number" is a simple console game written in JavaScript
+"Guess a Number" is a simple console game written in JavaScript.